Immerse yourself in the art and technique of sculpting image and sound for maximum emotional impact in this dynamic intensive

 This week the focus will be on the crucial and often overlooked element of Audio.
 This course will provide students with a strong foundation in technical audio theory.
 They'll practice Field Recording, Dialogue Editing, ADR, Foley recording, as well as Music Editing and Mixing, and ultimately learn the potential that sound has to be a driving force behind compelling visual stories.

 Following Audio Post Production's solid groundwork of the technical aspects of working with sound, students now get to focus on what the skills they've learned may achieve.
-Led by an accomplished, Oscar-winning sound designer, the class will delve into the techniques and methodology of creating compelling soundtracks.
+The class will delve into the techniques and methodology of creating compelling soundtracks.
 More than anything this week is about exploring the creative dimensions of sound to heighten the impact of a film.
 You will create different soundscapes for scenes to examine how these choices change and intensify our perception of a moment.
+Instructors who have taught this course or expressed interest in teaching it include Richard Beggs (Apocalypse Now, Children of Men) and Craig Henighan (Stranger Things, Deadpool).

 Please contact Registration for information on room & board fees for intensives at [email protected].